qtqa/sysadmin/README.network_test_server.txt

 == Phase 2: puppet setup

 It is recommended that you watch the system log during this step.
-For example, run `test -f /var/log/syslog &' before proceeding.
+For example, run `tail -f /var/log/syslog &' before proceeding.

 From this git repo, put bootstrap/ubuntu1004_bootstrap.sh onto the machine, and run it.  e.g.